 Oil falls to near $102 amid US government shutdown

-The price of oil slipped closer to $102 a barrel Tuesday after parts of the U.S. government were ordered to shut down because of a budget impasse in Washington.
+NEW YORK (AP) — The price of oil slipped to near $102 a barrel Tuesday after parts of the U.S. government were ordered to shut down because of a budget impasse in Washington.

 Data for the week ending Sept.
 27 is expected to show a build of 2.4 million barrels in crude oil stocks and a draw of 1.4 million barrels in gasoline stocks, according to a survey of analysts by Platts, the energy information arm of McGraw-Hill Cos.

 In other energy futures trading on the New York Mercantile Exchange:

 — Wholesale gasoline fell 2 cents to close at $2.61 per gallon.

 — Natural gas rose 5 cents to close at $3.61 per 1,000 cubic feet.

 — Heating oil fell 1 cent to close at $2.96 per gallon.